 }

-Each characteristic has specific properties - WRITE for ones that receive data and READ for ones that send data.
+Each characteristic has specific properties.
+The ones that receive data from phones are marked WRITE.
+The ones that send data back are marked READ.

 struct AttendanceSession {